thesmartwon/thesmartwon.com/posts/coding/this-site/v1/index.md

 ---
-title: How this Site (used to be) Built
+title: How v1 of this Site was Built
 date:  2019-05-12
 ---